NJBLAGA/Notes/Programming/css.md

 ### **Percentages and avoiding heights**

 - By default CSS is responsive (width and height)
-- Set values can take **responsive** away
+- Set values can take **responsive** nature away from CSS
 - Elements are defaulted to a _width of 100% of parent element_
-- Avoid giving height if possible / rather set padding as relative unit `em`
+- Avoid assigning height if possible / rather set padding as relative unit `em`
-- Use `max-width: 750px;` or `width: 80%` to avoid stretching content at bigger screens
+- For larger screens use `max-width: 750px;` or `width: 80%` to avoid stretching

 ### **Breakpoints**